andresviviani1/weather-forecast/weather-forecast-api/README.md

 ### Misc
 - Factory Bot and Faker are configured to be used
-- API documentation can be found at the `/api-docs` route (created with Swagger)
+- API documentation can be found at the `/api-docs` route (created with [Swagger](https://swagger.io/))
-- Rubocop is available to use.
+- [Rubocop](https://github.com/rubocop/rubocop-rails) is ready to use.
 This helps with general ruby and also rails code standards.